cideM/autocomplete_question/README.md

 # Getting Started

-You need to have a somewhat recent NodeJS version installed.
+You need to have a somewhat recent NodeJS version installed, and Yarn.

 ```shell
 $ yarn install